pankonen/CIRC/pi/hamclock/README.md

 ### These instructions were generated for HamClock Installation on Raspberry Pi Zero 2 W. that said, this would likely work on other versions of the Pi but has not been tested to ensure the process is the same.

+### To do this build you'll need the following:
+- Raspberry Pi Zero 2W
+- Power supply that can provide at least 2 amps
+- Micro USB cable for power
+- Micro SD card
+- Some way to write the micro SD card

 # Prepare the Raspberry Pi

 ## Let's load the micro SD card with Raspberry Pi Operating System using the Raspberry Pi Imager: